 So you’re thinking about building a van conversion shower?
 Cool!
 We absolutely love ours and think we made a really good job of it.
 Even if we do say so ourselves!

-Read on to find out how we installed our van shower.
-Including all the things you should consider, what components you need and a detailed account of how we built a DIY camper van with shower.
+Read on to find a detailed account of how we installed our van shower.
+Including all the things you should consider and what components you need for a DIY camper van shower kit.

 Disclaimer: We’re not professional plumbers or builders.
 All the skills we employed in converting our van are completely self taught.
 So, basically, if you follow what we did something goes wrong, that’s on you.
 Just saying!

 One of the first major decisions you’ll need to make when doing a van conversion is whether or not to put an inside shower in.
 Like, you need to be confident that the effort and the cost in building a van conversion with shower will be worth it.

 For us it was a no brainer because we live in ours full time.
 But if you’re building a DIY campervan just for holidays or weekend use, it’s probably not worth it.
 Because as much as it might seem like a nice idea, the reality of it is that the novelty will wear off and you might not use it as much as you thought you would.

 And I say this because we don’t use ours everyday, more like twice a week.
 The rest of the time we just get washed in the sink because it’s so much quicker.
 Having said that, we love our van conversion shower and are so glad that we opted to build one into our campervan design.